AndreisSirlene/PYTHON-OPP-Four-pillars-of-OPP-in-Python-3/README.md

-# PYTHON OPP: Four pillars of OPP in Python 3 - [Ongoing Project]
+# PYTHON OPP: Four pillars of OPP in Python 3

 > "Live as if you were to die tomorrow.
 Learn as if you were to live forever."
 Mahatma Gandhi